Po (Kung Fu Panda): Kung Fu Panda 2 (2011)

 In the second film, the villainous peacock Lord Shen's (Gary Oldman) wolf forces perform a raid looking for refined metal to use in Shen's cannons.
-The attempt of Po (Jack Black) and the Furious Five to stop the raid is thwarted by seeing the fealty symbol on the Boss Wolf (Danny McBride).
-The symbol gives Po a traumatic childhood flashback of the attack on his village and freezes him on the spot.
-He discovers that Mr. Ping (James Hong), a Chinese goose, is not his birth father; rather, he was only adopted by him.
-When Po asks about his past, Ping has no knowledge of anything from before he found Po behind the noodle shop.

-When Po is sent with the Five on a mission to stop Lord Shen's attempt to conquer China, he is plagued with disturbing dreams about his parents replacing him with a radish.
-He is reluctant to talk about them, even to Tigress (Angelina Jolie), who grew to be Po's confidant among the Five.
-More seriously, Po is still hampered with his paralyzing flashbacks, especially at the sight of the same symbol on Lord Shen's plumage.
-This creates a subsequent obsession in Po to question Shen, which results in him almost getting killed.
+The attempt of Po (Jack Black) and the Furious Five to stop the raid is thwarted by seeing the fealty symbol on the Boss Wolf (Danny McBride), which gives Po a traumatic childhood flashback of the attack on his village.
+He discovers that Mr. Ping (James Hong), a Chinese goose, is not his birth father, but adopted him.
+When Po is sent with the Five on a mission to stop Lord Shen's attempt to conquer China, he is plagued with dreams about his parents replacing him with a radish.
+He is reluctant to talk about them, even to Tigress (Angelina Jolie), who becomes Po's confidant.
+Po is still hampered with paralyzing flashbacks, especially at the sight of the symbol on Lord Shen's plumage, which causes him to question Shen.
 Po survives Shen's cannon attacks and is rescued by the elderly Soothsayer (Michelle Yeoh), who heals Po's body with acupuncture and medicinal brew.
-Po, now able to recall all his memories of being orphaned, finds inner peace in light of recalling the happy and fulfilling life with his loved ones in the 'Valley of Peace.'
-By achieving tranquility, Po defeats Lord Shen's fleet—much to everyone's astonishment—by using a martial arts technique that counters Shen's cannon fire by literally grabbing the fired projectiles and returning them to destroy their launchers.
-In doing so, Po saves China while cementing his reputation as one of the mightiest warriors.
+Po, now able to recall all his memories of being orphaned, finds inner peace in light of recalling the happy and fulfilling life with his loved ones in the Valley of Peace.
+By achieving tranquility, Po defeats Lord Shen's fleet by grabbing the fired projectiles and returning them to destroy their launchers.
+Po saves China while cementing his reputation as one of the mightiest warriors.
 Afterward, Po returns to his adoptive father, Mr. Ping, and tells him that he is, in fact, his dad for having adopted him.
-However, Po is unaware that his biological father, Li (Fred Tatasciore), is still alive, living in a panda hideout with the other villagers revealed to be the secret panda village.
-He finally senses that his son is alive.
+He is unaware that his biological father, Li (Fred Tatasciore), is still alive, living in a panda hideout with other villagers.